aillieo/EasyTimeSlicing/README.md

 | LoadAreas2 | 12                    | 12.75ms (78FPS)         | 40                     | 12.06ms (83FPS)          |
 | LoadAreas3 | 7                     | 11.92ms (84FPS)         | 21                     | 12.55ms (80FPS)          |

-Another practical application is to reduce the junk caused by object instantiation, by spreading the instantiating tasks over multiple frames while limiting the maximum execution time in one frame.
+Another practical application is to reduce the jank caused by object instantiation, by spreading the instantiating tasks over multiple frames while limiting the maximum execution time in one frame.

 ```c#
 private void RunInstantiateTask()